 National Motorcycle Safety Awareness Month

 Motorcycle safety and awareness differs from that of cars for several reasons.
 Motorcyclists are vastly more exposed to dangers on the road and not just from other vehicles.
 Road debris, such as loose gravel and oil slicks, and weather conditions also pose hazards.
 Proper protective gear and watchful eyes can help mitigate these conditions, but accidents do still happen.
-For this reason, Tennessee requires the use of a Department of Transportation approved helmet for drivers and passengers of motorcycles.
+For this reason, Tennessee requires the use of a Department of Transportation-approved helmet for drivers and passengers of motorcycles.
 You can even go a step above by wearing a SNELL-approved helmet, which has undergone more rigorous testing than a helmet with the D.O.T.’s stamp of approval.
 Even if you are “just going for a quick spin” on your bike, don’t chance injury by ignoring this law.
-Our firm has sadly seen the tragic end-result of this type of situation, and we stress the importance of safety first.
-A simple rear-end collision between two automobiles that only results in property damage could mean severe injuries if the collision occurs between a car and a motorcyclist.

 In addition to wearing a proper helmet, motorcyclists should always have an escape plan while riding.
 If a vehicle unexpectedly changes lanes or stops suddenly, what path will you take to avoid an accident?
 Is the shoulder of the road available?
 Can you stop suddenly without causing the vehicle behind you to crash into you?
 Is there an open lane to move into safely?
 Motorcyclists should constantly be considering these factors so they can best protect themselves should dangerous situations arise.
 Other safety tips for motorcyclists are to wear reflective gear at night, regularly check tire pressure and tread, and always make yourself visible to other motorists.